hiipraise/autodoc-ai/README.md

-# AutoDocTools CLI
+# AutoDoc AI

-AutoDocTools is a command-line tool that scans your project and generates a README for you.

-This guide is focused on **how to use the CLI with AI** after installing with `npx autodoctools`.
+AutoDoc AI is a toolkit for generating and updating project README files.

+If you are here to **use the npm CLI package**, start with:
+- `packages/cli/README.md` for full user docs.

+This root README gives a quick product overview plus the fastest path for CLI users.

 ---

-## 1) Run the CLI (no install required)
+## CLI package (public npm)

-From inside your project folder:
+Package: `autodoctools`
+Binary: `autodoc-ai`

+Run without global install:

 ```bash
 npx autodoctools --help
 ```

-You can also run specific commands directly:
+Common commands:

 ```bash
 npx autodoctools init .